ridhomain/dws/diary.md

 All subtasks for Task 7 are complete.
 The service now dynamically manages route registrations in Redis based on client chat selections and connection lifecycle, with periodic TTL refresh.

+## Task 11: Implement Graceful Drain and NATS Back-pressure - COMPLETED - 2025-05-19 22:49:06 (GMT+7)

+- **Subtask 11.1: Implement SIGTERM Signal Handler - COMPLETED**
+    - Verified existing signal listener in `internal/bootstrap/app.go` handles SIGTERM and initiates graceful shutdown.
+- **Subtask 11.2: Implement WebSocket Connection Management (for shutdown) - COMPLETED**
+    - Added `GracefullyCloseAllConnections(closeCode websocket.StatusCode, reason string)` method to `ConnectionManager` (`internal/application/connection_registry.go`).
+    - This method is called from `App.Run` shutdown sequence in `internal/bootstrap/app.go` to send a specific close code (1001 - StatusGoingAway) to all active WebSocket connections.
+    - `StatusGoingAway` constant defined in `internal/domain/websocket_protocol.go`.
+- **Subtask 11.3: Implement NATS JetStream Consumer Drain - COMPLETED**
+    - Verified that `NatsConsumerAdapterProvider`'s cleanup function calls `NatsConsumerAdapter.Close()`, which performs `nc.Drain()`.
+This is managed by Wire's aggregated cleanup during application shutdown.
+- **Subtask 11.4: Configure NATS Consumer for Explicit ACKs and Back-pressure - COMPLETED**
+    - Added `NatsAckWaitSeconds` to `AppConfig` and `config.yaml`.
+    - Updated `internal/adapters/nats/consumer.go` to use this configurable `AckWait` duration in all `QueueSubscribe` calls.
+    - Confirmed `ManualAck` and `MaxAckPending` are already in use and configurable.
+- **Subtask 11.5: Implement Resource Cleanup and Monitoring - COMPLETED (partially, monitoring pending)**
+    - HTTP server shutdown and Redis client closure are handled by existing logic and Wire cleanups.
+    - JetStream lag monitoring aspect is covered by a TODO from Task 10.5, pending clarification.

+**Overall Task 11 Status:** Graceful shutdown mechanisms for SIGTERM, WebSocket connections, and NATS consumers are implemented or verified.
+NATS consumer configuration for ACKs and back-pressure is enhanced.

+## Task 10: Implement Comprehensive Prometheus Metrics & Tracing - COMPLETED - 2025-05-19 22:44:17 (GMT+7)

+- **Subtask 10.1: Implement Connection Metrics - COMPLETED**
+    - Added to `internal/adapters/metrics/prometheus_adapter.go`:
+        - `dws_connections_total`: Counter for successful WebSocket handshakes.
+        - `dws_connection_duration_seconds`: Histogram for WebSocket connection durations.
+        - `dws_messages_received_total`: CounterVec for messages from clients (partitioned by type).
+        - `dws_messages_sent_total`: CounterVec for messages to clients (partitioned by type).
+    - Integrated these metrics into `internal/adapters/websocket/handler.go` and `admin_handler.go` at appropriate points (connection setup/teardown, message read/write).

+- **Subtask 10.2: Implement Authentication and Session Metrics - COMPLETED**
+    - Added to `internal/adapters/metrics/prometheus_adapter.go`:
+        - `dws_auth_success_total`: CounterVec for successful token validations (partitioned by token_type: company, admin).
+        - `dws_auth_failure_total`: CounterVec for failed token validations (partitioned by token_type, reason).
+        - `dws_session_conflicts_total`: CounterVec for session conflicts (partitioned by user_type: user, admin).
+    - Integrated these metrics into:
+        - `internal/adapters/middleware/auth.go` (CompanyTokenAuthMiddleware) for company token auth success/failure.
+        - `internal/adapters/middleware/admin_auth.go` (AdminAuthMiddleware) for admin token auth success/failure.
+        - `internal/adapters/websocket/handler.go` and `admin_handler.go` for session conflicts.

+- **Subtask 10.3: Implement Fanout Metrics - COMPLETED**
+    - Added to `internal/adapters/metrics/prometheus_adapter.go`:
+        - `dws_nats_messages_received_total`: CounterVec for messages received from NATS (partitioned by NATS subject).
+        - `dws_grpc_messages_sent_total`: CounterVec for messages forwarded via gRPC (partitioned by target_pod_id).
+        - `dws_grpc_messages_received_total`: CounterVec for messages received via gRPC (partitioned by source_pod_id).
+    - Modified `internal/adapters/grpc/proto/dws_message_fwd.proto` to include `source_pod_id` in `PushEventRequest` and regenerated gRPC code.
+    - Integrated these metrics into:
+        - `internal/adapters/websocket/handler.go` (`natsMessageHandler`): Increments NATS received and gRPC sent metrics.
+Includes `source_pod_id` in gRPC requests.
+        - `internal/adapters/websocket/admin_handler.go` (`natsMsgHandler`): Increments NATS received metrics.
+        - `internal/application/grpc_handler.go` (`PushEvent`): Increments gRPC received metrics using `source_pod_id` from request.

+- **Subtask 10.4: Implement Request ID Propagation - PARTIALLY COMPLETED**
+    - Created `RequestIDMiddleware` in `internal/adapters/middleware/context.go` to inject/generate `request_id` for HTTP requests.
+    - Applied `RequestIDMiddleware` to HTTP handlers in `internal/bootstrap/app.go`.
+    - Updated `internal/adapters/websocket/router.go` to ensure `RequestIDMiddleware` wraps the main WebSocket endpoint handler chain.
+    - Modified gRPC client call in `websocket/handler.go` to send `request_id` from context via gRPC metadata.
+    - Modified gRPC server handler in `application/grpc_handler.go` to extract `request_id` from metadata and add to its logging context.
+    - TODO: Still need to implement `request_id` extraction/generation for NATS messages consumed and ensure it's used in the context for subsequent operations (like gRPC calls triggered by NATS).

+- **Subtask 10.5: Configure JetStream Lag Awareness - NOT IMPLEMENTED (Clarification Needed)**
+    - The requirement for this service to be "aware" of `jetstream_lag_seconds` needs clarification.
+It typically means the HPA scales based on this metric (exposed by NATS or a NATS exporter), not that this service must produce it.
+    - Added a TODO to clarify if this service needs to expose a custom metric for NATS lag.

+**Overall Task 10 Status:** Core metrics for connections, auth, sessions, and basic fanout are implemented.
+Request ID propagation is enhanced for HTTP and gRPC flows.
+NATS request ID handling and JetStream lag metric responsibility require further clarification/implementation.

+## Task 9: Implement TTL Refresh Loop - COMPLETED (Covered by Task 5 & 7) - 2025-05-19 22:32:35 (GMT+7)

+- Verified that the functionality described in Task 9 ("Implement TTL Refresh Loop for Session and Route Keys") was already implemented as part of Task 5.5 and Task 7.5.
+- The `StartResourceRenewalLoop` method in `internal/application/session_renewal.go` periodically iterates through active connections (user and admin), refreshes their session locks, general chat route keys, and specific message route keys in Redis using the current `podID` and configured TTLs.
+- This existing implementation covers all subtasks of Task 9.
+- Marked Task 9 as 'done' in Task Master.

+## Task 8: Per-Thread Message Fan-Out & gRPC Hop - COMPLETED - 2025-05-19 22:31:15 (GMT+7)

+- **Subtask 8.1: Update NATS Consumer to Route Messages by Ownership - COMPLETED**
+    - `internal/adapters/nats/consumer.go`:
+        - Added `RouteRegistry` and `config.Provider` dependencies to `ConsumerAdapter` and exported them.
+        - Implemented `SubscribeToChatMessages` for specific message threads (`wa.<C>.<A>.messages.<chatID>`).
+        - Exported `ParseNATSMessageSubject` helper.
+    - `internal/bootstrap/providers.go`: Updated `NatsConsumerAdapterProvider`.
+    - `internal/adapters/websocket/handler.go` (`manageConnection`, `handleSelectChatMessage`):
+        - Integrated logic to switch NATS subscriptions to specific chat message threads.
+        - `natsMessageHandler` now uses `appnats.ParseNATSMessageSubject` and `h.natsAdapter.RouteRegistry.GetOwningPodForMessageRoute` for ownership checks.
+    - Moved WebSocket protocol definitions from `adapters/websocket/protocol.go` to `domain/websocket_protocol.go` to resolve import cycles.
+Updated all references.
+    - Ensured `go generate ./...` runs successfully after DI changes.

+- **Subtask 8.2: Implement Local Message Delivery for Owner Pod - COMPLETED**
+    - In `internal/adapters/websocket/handler.go` (`natsMessageHandler`):
+        - If the current pod is the owner, the NATS message (`EnrichedEventPayload`) is unmarshalled and forwarded to the local WebSocket client.
+        - Refined ownership check logic, particularly for `ErrNoOwningPod` scenarios (with a TODO FR-8A for further review).

+- **Subtask 8.3: Forward Messages via gRPC to Owner Pod(s) When Not Owner - COMPLETED**
+    - `internal/adapters/grpc/proto/dws_message_fwd.proto`: Defined `MessageForwardingService` with `PushEvent` RPC and associated messages.
+    - Generated Go code from the `.proto` file (user confirmed `protoc` setup).
+    - `internal/adapters/websocket/handler.go` (`natsMessageHandler`):
+        - Added gRPC client logic to forward `EnrichedEventPayload` to the owner pod via `PushEvent` RPC if the current pod is not the owner.
+        - Includes translation from `domain.EnrichedEventPayload` to `proto.EnrichedEventPayloadMessage`.
+        - Added TODOs for pod address resolution (FR-8B), gRPC client pooling/reuse, and mTLS (FR-8C).

+- **Subtask 8.4: Develop gRPC Server for Receiving Forwarded Messages - COMPLETED**
+    - `internal/application/grpc_handler.go`: Implemented `GRPCMessageHandler` with `PushEvent` method to receive forwarded messages.
+This handler finds the local WebSocket connection based on target identifiers and forwards the message.
+    - `internal/adapters/grpc/server.go`: Created gRPC server setup, which registers `GRPCMessageHandler` and starts listening on the configured gRPC port.
+Includes basic graceful shutdown logic tied to context cancellation.
+    - `internal/bootstrap/providers.go`: Added DI providers for `GRPCMessageHandler` and `appgrpc.Server`.
+    - `internal/bootstrap/app.go`: Integrated gRPC server startup into `App.Run()`.
+    - Ensured `go generate ./...` runs successfully after DI changes.
+    - Added TODOs for mTLS (FR-8D) and gRPC reflection in `server.go`.

+- **Subtask 8.5: Implement Retry and Logging for gRPC Forwarding Failures - COMPLETED**
+    - `internal/adapters/websocket/handler.go` (`natsMessageHandler`):
+        - Added logic to retry gRPC `PushEvent` once after a short delay if the initial attempt fails.
+        - Ensured relevant logging for gRPC forwarding attempts, successes, and failures (leveraging existing logger context propagation).

+**Overall Task 8 Status:** All subtasks are addressed.
+The core fan-out logic (local delivery or gRPC hop based on Redis ownership) is in place.
+Key areas for future enhancement are marked with TODOs (mTLS, pod discovery, gRPC client pooling, robust error handling for orphaned NATS messages).

 ## Task 12: Admin WebSocket & Agent Event Streaming - COMPLETED - 2025-05-19 20:24:26 (GMT+7)

 **Task 12: Implement Admin WebSocket for Agent Table Events - COMPLETED**